On ultrafilter extensions of first-order models and ultrafilter interpretations: Introduction

 \textbf{\textit{Ultrafilter extensions of maps.}} Studying ultraproducts, Kochen~\cite{Kochen} and Frayne, Morel, and Scott~\cite{Frayne Morel Scott} considered a~``multiplication" of ultrafilters, which actually is the ultrafilter extension of the $n$-ary operation of taking $n$-tuples.
 They shown that the successive iteration of ultrapowers by ultrafilters $\mathfrak u_1,\ldots,\mathfrak u_n$ is isomorphic to a~single ultrapower by their ``product".
 This has leaded to the general construction of iterated ultrapowers, invented by Gaifman and elaborated by Kunen, which has become common in model theory and set theory (see~\cite{Chang Keisler,Kanamori}).

-Ultrafilter extensions of semigroups appeared in~1960s as subspaces of function spaces; the first explicit construction of the ultrafilter extension of a~group is due to Ellis~\cite{Ellis}.
-In~1970s Galvin and Glazer applied them to give an easy proof of what now known as Hindman's Finite Sums Theorem; the key idea was to use ultrafilters that are idempotent w.r.t.~the extended operation.
+Ultrafilter extensions of semigroups appeared in~1960s as subspaces of function spaces.
+To the best of our knowledge, the first explicit construction of the semigroup that is the ultrafilter extension of a~group is due to Ellis~\cite{Ellis}; he also proved the existence of idempotents in compact Hausdorff semigroups with one-sided continuity~\cite{Ellis 58}.
+In~1970s Galvin and Glazer applied these facts to give an easy proof of what now known as Hindman's Finite Sums Theorem; the key idea was to use ultrafilters that are idempotent w.r.t.~the extended operation.
 Then the method was developed by Bergelson, Blass, van~Douwen, Hindman, Protasov, Strauss, and many others, and provided numerous Ramsey-theoretic applications in number theory, algebra, topological dynamics, and ergodic theory.
 The book~\cite{Hindman Strauss} is a~comprehensive treatise of this area, with an historical information.
-This technique was recently applied for obtaining analogous results for certain non-associative algebras (see~\cite{Saveliev(idempotents),Saveliev(Hindman)}).
+This technique was recently applied for obtaining analogous results for certain non-associative algebras (see~\cite{Saveliev(Hindman),Saveliev(idempotents)}).